-With the regular remote-LFA [RFC7490] functionality, the computing router may compute more than one PQ-node as usable remote-LFA alternate next hops.
-Additionally, [RFC7916] specifies an LFA (and a remote-LFA) manageability framework, in which an alternate selection policy may be configured to let the network operator choose one of them as the most appropriate remote-LFA alternates.
-For such a policy-based alternate selection to run, the computing router needs to collect all the relevant path characteristics (as specified in Section 6.2.4 of [RFC7916]) for each of the alternate paths (one through each of the PQ-nodes).
-As mentioned before in Section 2.3, the R-LFA alternate path through a given PQ-node to a given destination is comprised of two path segments.
-Section 6.2.4 of [RFC7916] specifies that any kind of alternate selection policy must consider path characteristics for both path segments while evaluating one or more RLFA alternate paths.
+With the regular Remote-LFA [RFC7490] functionality the computing router may compute more than one PQ-node as usable Remote-LFA alternate nexthops.
+Additionally [RFC7916] specifies a LFA (and Remote-LFA) manageability framework, in which an alternate selection policy may be configured to let the network operator choose one of them as the most appropriate Remote-LFA alternate.
+For such policybased alternate selection to run, the computing router needs to collect all the relevant path characteristics (as specified in section 6.2.4 of [RFC7916]) for each of the alternate paths (one through each of the PO-nodes).
+As mentioned before in Section 2.3 the R-LFA alternate path through a given PQ-node to a given destination is comprised of two path segments.
+Section 6.2.5.4 of [RFC7916] specifies that any kind of alternate selection policy must consider path characteristics for both path segments while evaluating one or more RLFA alternate path(s).

-The first path segment (i.e., from the computing router to the PQnode) can be calculated from the regular forward SPF done as part of standard and remote LFA computations.
-However, without the mechanism proposed in Section 2.3.2 of this document, there is no way to determine the path characteristics for the second path segment (i.e., from the PQ-node to the destination).
-In the absence of the path characteristics for the second path segment, two remote-LFA alternate paths may be equally preferred based on the first path segment characteristics only, although the second path segment attributes may be different.
+The first path segment (i.e. from the computing router to the PQnode) can be calculated from the regular forward SPF done as part of standard and remote LFA computations.
+However without the mechanism proposed in Section 2.3.2 of this document, there is no way to determine the path characteristics for the second path segment (i.e. from the PQ-node to the destination).
+In the absence of the path characteristics for the second path segment, two Remote-LFA alternate paths may be equally preferred based on the first path segments characteristics only, although the second path segment attributes may be different.